DomFord/ccgr-website/content/home/educations.md

 # Master's Education

 Our two-year MSc programme in Games provides you with technical and social science knowledge on how computer games work, how they are designed and how they have a social impact on us.
 You will work with some of the world’s leading game researchers, and you will have the opportunity to become a computer games expert yourself.
-We are currently offering two programmes: Game Technology, with a focus on programming, and Game Design and Theory.
+We currently offer two tracks: Game Technology, with a focus on programming, and Game Design and Theory.

 More information about the games programme can be found [here](http://en.itu.dk/Programmes/MSc-Programmes/Games).